-The online part will include reading of research papers, online discussion of topics raised in the papers, online collaboration and supervision in developing problem formulations for final products.
+The asynchronous online part will include reading of research papers, online discussion of topics raised in the papers, online collaboration and supervision in developing problem formulations for final products.
 The material will primarily be centered on the following four themes from contemporary philosophy of mathematical practice:

 - The role of diagrams in mathematical practice

 - Proofs as vehicles of communication in mathematical practice